 With the numbers of people taking to the air to destinations worldwide increasing all the time, the opportunity for the rapid spread of diseases has grown as well.
 But what about the environment passengers inhabit while travelling?
 Is the aircraft cabin itself any more or less able to disperse viruses or bacteria?
 Do onboard air filters keep infection rates to a minimum?
 Has the latest technology made any difference?
+With Coronavirus – now officially named Covid-19 – dominating the world’s headlines, can more be done to reduce the risk of infection spreading among passengers and crew?

-Part of their modeling research uses empirical data on actual breathing rates and infectious particles emitted from breath to predict how many infections will occur during a flight.
+Part of their modelling research uses empirical data on actual breathing rates and infectious particles emitted from breath to predict how many infections will occur during a flight.
 Seven studies of such scenarios were carried out for each cabin in an aircraft.

 “The longer the flight, the more infections are likely to occur and, not surprisingly, the more crowded conditions in economy class will have even more infections than first class,” states Coburn.
 “Large-scale models that describe the spread of infection have been useful for predicting the spread of pandemic influenza.
 For H1N1 these models were really important because the disease originated in Mexico City and spread around the world via aircraft.”

-Diseases such as Ebola, MERS, H1N1 and SARS can spread worldwide through airports.
+Diseases such as Ebola, MERS, H1N1, Coronavirus (Covid19) and SARS can spread worldwide through airports.
 However, none of the models accounted for in-flight infection, so Coburn and colleagues provided further insight for more accurate predictions.
 It is hypothesised that the year H1N1 came through, it actually repressed seasonal flu.
 “The spread of novel strains is complicated.
 Developing effective strategies is difficult, with so many factors to consider.
 Deciding a global strategy is difficult, because there is a difference between medical doctors treating patients and epidemiological scientists studying disease ecology,” Coburn explains.

 “You have this population that can spread these diseases.
 Then there is the treating of individuals.
 Looking at an individual can mean getting that person vaccinated.
 But when you vaccinate against a certain influenza strain, you can create opportunities for other strains that may not otherwise spread because of strain competition.”

 Usually the more deadly strain is less likely to spread because transmission is offset by mortality.
 Competition between strains and the resulting dynamics of one strain out-competing another is not well understood.
-“We can build mathematical models to study these processes but there is always the chance things may differ between the real world and the modeling world,” states Coburn.
+“We can build mathematical models to study these processes but there is always the chance things may differ between the real world and the modelled world,” states Coburn.

 “When an individual recovers from a flu infection or gets vaccinated, the body develops an immunological memory of that particular strain.
 This provides protection against future outbreaks of that strain.
 However, flu is always changing, so if you miss infections for several years you might become susceptible again because the protective effect diminishes.
 Getting sick with a mild strain may not necessarily be a bad thing even though we don’t like it.”

 Nowadays we have much more medical technology to handle infectious diseases such as flu – vaccines, antiviral treatment such as Tamiflu, and massive communication capabilities.
 “But then we are much more globally connected than ever before,” adds Coburn.
 “We can transport a virus all over the world in a just a few hours.
-This is a new twist on viruses named and localized in the past that can now go worldwide very quickly.
+This is a new twist on viruses named and localised in the past that can now go worldwide very quickly.
 Any one person can pass it on, spreading it all over the world.”

 “At some level there is intervention against contagious diseases, but the truth is people travel a lot more now.
 I don’t think you could stop that if you wanted to.
 There are consequences of all this increased travel that we need to be aware of.
 What we can do is build a model using the theory of intervention and hopefully it will capture what we’re trying to do.
 It’s a powerful tool if it’s done right.
 If you can test things in a very cost-effective way, you can use fundamental principles to create a model and use that.”